Hyperion (Titan)

-In Greek mythology, Hyperion (/haɪˈpɪəriən/; Ὑπερίων) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
+In Greek mythology, Hyperion (/haɪˈpɪəriən/; Ὑπερίων, /grc/) was one of the Titans, the children of Uranus (Sky) and Gaia (Earth).
 With his sister, the Titaness Theia, Hyperion fathered Helios (Sun), Selene (Moon) and Eos (Dawn).

-Hyperion was, along with his son Helios, a personification of the sun, with the two sometimes identified.
+Hyperion was, along with his son Helios, a personification of the sun, with which the two are sometimes identified.
 John Keats's abandoned epic poem Hyperion is among the literary works that feature the figure.

 Etymology

-"Hyperion" derives from the Ancient Greek prepositon ὑπέρ (hypér) "above"; the name thus roughly translates to "the one above".
+"Hyperion" derives from the Ancient Greek preposition ὑπέρ (hypér) "above"; the name thus roughly translates to "the one above".
 In Homer it is often joined with "Helios" in the fashion of an epithet.
-There is a possible attestation of his name in Linear B (Mycenaean Greek) in the lacunose form ]pe-rjo-[ (Linear B: ]𐀟𐁊-[), found on the KN E 842 tablet (reconstructed [u]-pe-rjo-[ne]) though it has been suggested that the name actually reads "Apollo" ([a]-pe-rjo-[ne]).
+There is a possible attestation of his name in Linear B (Mycenaean Greek) in the lacunose form ]pe-rjo-[ (Linear B: ]𐀟𐁊-[), found on the KN E 842 tablet (reconstructed [u]-pe-rjo-[ne]) though it has also been suggested that the name might actually read "Apollo" ([a]-pe-rjo-[ne]).

 Mythology

+Artemis and Hyperion (George Frederic Watts c.
+1881) — Artemis here represents the fading moon at dawn, and Hyperion the rising sun.

 Hyperion is one of the twelve Titans, the children of Gaia and Uranus.
 In the Theogony, Uranus imprisoned all the children that Gaia bore him, before he was overthrown.
 According to Apollodorus, Uranus only imprisoned the Hecatoncheires and the Cyclopes but not the Titans, until Gaia persuaded her six Titan sons to overthrow their father Uranus and "they, all but Ocean, attacked him" as Cronus castrated him.
 Afterwards, in the words of Hesiod, Hyperion subjected his sister Theia to his love, and fathered three children with her, who became the lights of heaven: Helios (Sun), Selene (Moon), and Eos (Dawn).
 As is the case for most of the Titans, there are no myths or functions for Hyperion.
 He seems to exist only to provide a father for the three celestial deities.
 As a Titan, one of the oldest generation of gods, Hyperion was a fitting father for these three sky-gods who, as elements of the natural world, must have been conceived of as having come into being near the beginning of the cosmos.